JohnFroz/Johns-SV06-Plus-ACE-Orca-Profiles/README.md

 # Johns OrcaSlicer Presets

-Orca slicer profiles for Sovols SV06 plus ACE printer.
-Made for private use, shared for friends. (aka dont expect much) If you have any comments/improvements, dont hesitate to make a comment/issue.
+Orca slicer profiles for Sovols SV06 plus ACE printer. (as well as a custom printer profile and some bonus filaments) Made for private use, shared for friends. (aka dont expect much) If you have any comments/improvements, dont hesitate to make a comment/issue.
 I might come around to reading them one day.